Myrmex/alatius-macronizer-api/README.md

 In it, you can enter the psql console with `psql --username postgres`.

 >Note: each of the following steps assumes that you are located in the last location of the previous step.
-It is like a unique sh file, but I split the commands into sections to make them more readable.
+It is like a unique `sh` file, but I split the commands into sections to make them more readable.
 You can find the full script at [build.sh](build.sh).

-### Prepare
+### Preparing the Build Environment

-- start location: `/`
+- 📁 start location: `/`

-Prepare folder `/usr/local/macronizer` and install prerequisites.
+Create a folder `/usr/local/macronizer` where we will install source code to compile, and install prerequisites.

 ```bash
 cd /usr/local